Published on: August 20, 2020

 Why antioxidants don't have SPF Ratings

-Also, SPF only applies to UVB rays and not UVA rays unless the sunscreen specifies broad spectrum.
+No conversation on sunscreen would be complete without talking about SPF and what it means.
+SPF only applies to UVB rays and not UVA rays unless the sunscreen specifies broad spectrum.

 Which is better?
 Antioxidants or sunscreens?